 How to Get to Lukang from Taichung

 Another option is to travel from Taichung to Lukang.
-You can take a direct express bus from Gangcheng Station in central Taichung (near the Downtown Taichung Train Station).
+You can take a direct express bus 9018 Downtown Taichung Train Station or Gangcheng Station in central Taichung.
 The journey takes one hour.
 However, fast trains from Taipei and Kaoshing arrive at Taichung Fast Train Station, on the outskirts of Taichung.
-From there you can take a local bus to Downtown Changhua Train Station.
+From there you can take shuttle buses 6936 or 6936a to Lukang.
+Bear in mind that these are not frequent.
+Hence, perhaps is better to take a local bus to Changhua and from there another one to Lukang.

 From Taipei you can also take one of several daily buses and be in Lukang in 3 to 4 hours.